matchyc/mysteryann/README.md

 This code builds upon the NSG repo and incorporates other open-source implementations.

 The main branch is the codebase of the RoarGraph paper.

 The codes for the NIPS 2023 challenge are available in separate branches.
+It also 🏆 Winning NeurIPS' Competition Track: Big ANN, Practical Vector Search Challenge.
+(OOD Track) (Our other solution won the Sparse Track).

 ## Getting Started & Reproduce Experiments in the Paper
 File format: all `fbin` files begin with number of vectors (uint32, 4 bytes), dimension (uint32, 4 bytes), and followed by the vector data.